camunda/camunda-sso-snippets/camunda-sso-jboss-local-test-basic-auth/README.md

 ### Acceptance tests

-* AD User can login into CamundaBPM
+* AD User can login into Camunda Platform
 * All GUIs and REST APIs are only accessible via AD Login

 ## Get started